 David Jones is professor of philosophy and editor of Comparative and Continental Philosophy (Maney), the founding editor of East-West Connections (Phoebus) from 2000 to 2013, and the editor of the Series on Comparative and Continental Philosophy (Northwestern University Press).
-In 2013 he was Visiting Scholar at the Institute for Advanced Studies in Humanities and Social Sciences at National Taiwan University and has been a visiting professor at the University of Cape Coast in Ghana, Visiting Professor of Chinese Philosophy at the University of North Georgia, and Visiting Professor of Confucian Classics at Emory.
+In 2013 and 2015 he was Visiting Scholar at the Institute for Advanced Studies in Humanities and Social Sciences at National Taiwan University and has been a visiting professor at the University of Cape Coast in Ghana, Visiting Professor of Chinese Philosophy at the University of North Georgia, and Visiting Professor of Confucian Classics at Emory.
 From 1996 to 2008 he was the director of the Center for the Development of Asian Studies, which was a Southeast regional center of the Asian Studies Development Program of the East-West Center in Honolulu.
 Under his direction, CDAS coordinated a number of faculty development workshops and organized conferences and programs on Asia studies for faculty and the public in Atlanta, the Southeast, and nationally.
-Through his efforts the Center has expanded beyond his home institution into the Atlanta Center for Asian Studies and has continued its work to advance Asian Studies.
-In addition, David Jones is the current president of the highly regarded Comparative and Continental Philosophy Circle.
+David Jones is now the current president of the highly regarded Comparative and Continental Philosophy Circle.

 A past president of the Association of Asian Studies/Southeast Regional, he was the president of the Asian Studies Development Program Alumni Chapter from 2005 to 2011 and reelected from 2008 and 2010.
 In July 2010 at the 50th Anniversary International Conference the ASDP Chapter was conferred the 2010 Outstanding East-West Center Association Chapter Award.
 A re-elected member of the East-West Center Association Executive Board from 2004 to 2010 and the Vice President for Chapter Development for the East-West Center Association from 2008-2010, he was awarded the East-West Center Distinguished Alumnus Award in Tokyo for the years 2004-2005.

 As an author, David Jones writes mostly in the areas of Chinese and Greek Philosophy with other publications in Japanese, Buddhist, environmental, and continental philosophy.
-Throughout the years, he has been a consistent nominee for Distinguished Teaching, Scholarship, and Service awards and is the 2012-2013
+Throughout the years, he has been a consistent nominee for Distinguished Teaching, Scholarship, and Service awards and was the 2012-2013